Vision-Paudel/LargePrimalityTest/README.md

 I have tried to make it efficient.
 It tests for large numbers within seconds.

 For numbers larger than Long.MAX_VALUE: +9,223,372,036,854,775,807 (~9.2E), it is significantly slower as it needs to be converted to immutable BigInteger object and calculated using it.
 Program accepts integers in standard notation without commas.
+Console displays additional information when running.

 | Will Include       | Console       | GUI   |
 | ------------------ |:-------------:| -----:|